-The human population has grown exponentially over the past 200 years and reached the figure of 6 billion in June 1999.
+The human population has grown exponentially over the past 200 years and reached 6 billion in June 1999.14 By 2017, this number reached 7.5 billion.
 The current trend is for world population growth to continue at a high rate, as noted in the following passage:

 Every day we share the earth and its resources with 250,000 more people than the day before.
 Every year there are another 90 million mouths to feed.
-That is the equivalent of adding a city the size of Philadelphia to the world population every week; a Los Angeles every two weeks; a Mexico every year; and a United States and Canada every three years.14(p30)
+That is the equivalent of adding a city the size of Philadelphia to the world population every week; a Los Angeles every two weeks; a Mexico every year; and a United States and Canada every three years.^{15(p30)}